tkbharti/NeoSystemApp/README.md

 ### To start the app use following command -> Go to App directory

-npm i
+- npm i

-npm start -  for web
+- npm start -  for web
-nodemon index.js - for node
+- nodemon index.js - for node

 ### To create .exe use following command

-npm i
+- npm i
+- go to App_Code/index.js file.
+- uncomment from line 55 to 122 and save it.

-npm run dist
+- npm run dist

 # Login Page